cloudfoundry-tutorials/cf4devs/site/content/services/sharing-service-instances.md

 The ability to share service instances between spaces allows apps in different spaces to share databases, messaging queues, and other services.
 This eliminates the need for development teams to use a messy combination of service keys and user-provided services to bind their apps to a service instance provisioned in another space with the `cf create-service` command.

-Sharing service instances improves security and auditing and provides a more intuitive user experience.
+Sharing service instances improves security and auditing, and also provides a more intuitive user experience.

 Sharing service instances is an optional feature that may be unavailable in some Cloud Foundry instances.